arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 [ArangoSearch View Link Properties](https://www.arangodb.com/docs/stable/arangosearch-views.html#link-properties) for details.

-@RESTBODYPARAM{primarySortCache,boolean,optional,}
-If you enable this option, then the primary sort columns are always cached in memory (introduced in v3.9.6, Enterprise Edition only).
-This can improve the performance of queries that utilize the primary sort order.
-Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

-See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.

-@RESTBODYPARAM{primaryKeyCache,boolean,optional,}
-If you enable this option, then the primary key columns are always cached in memory (introduced in v3.9.6, Enterprise Edition only).
-This can improve the performance of queries that return many documents.
-Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

-See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.

 @RESTBODYPARAM{cleanupIntervalStep,integer,optional,int64}
 Wait at least this many commits between removing unused files in the ArangoSearch data directory (default: 2, to disable use: 0).